 If you are interested in declaring a Women's Studies minor—or you have already done so—please make an appointment with program co-director Donna Kain, English Dept. (firstname.lastname@example.org)or co-director Dr. Karin Zipf, History Dept. (email@example.com).

 Women's Studies is a discipline that draws on a variety of academic perspectives to research and study women's experiences in the United States and around the world.
 It offers an interdisciplinary view of issues particularly relevant to women.

 The ECU Women's Studies Program encourages students to re-vision societal patterns—especially those leading to prejudice—and to explore new frameworks from which to analyze contemporary conditions in women's lives.

-Opportunities for Women's Studies graduates With a Women's Studies major, minor, or double major, a student has the opportunity to enhance personal and career goals through interdisciplinary study.
+Opportunities for Women's Studies graduates With a Women's Studies minor, a student has the opportunity to enhance personal and career goals through interdisciplinary study.
 Completing these programs enhances career preparation.
 In the next few years, the majority of the workforce will be women and/or members of a minority group.
 The knowledge and awareness of cultural and gender diversity fostered in Women's Studies prepare a student to apply for positions in human services, health and wellness professions, national and international business, and human resources.